 “Did you know that wild foods have at least 10 times more nutrients than cultivated foods?”
-So said Tracy Armbruster in her blurb about the Wild Foods courses she conducts in Villiersdorp.
+So said Tracy Armbruster, who conducts wild food courses in Villiersdorp.

 I have always known that there is something special about weeds.
 Natural, indigenous, resilient plants that arrive uninvited.
 We all know that spraying them to death with toxic chemicals, killing the rest of the ecosystem, is the daftest thing you can do.
 Yet there are different opinions about how to respond to them.

 Some say use lots of mulch to prevent them from arriving.
 Others to dig them into the soil to add their nutrients, as specific weeds arrive to supplement exactly what the soil needs there.
 The conventional farmer believes that weeds will compete with their crop for nutrients.
 The biodynamic farmer ‘listens’ to his weeds as they communicate what is missing and what needs balancing.